$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Conclusions

 A phenomenological analysis is performed using the updated predictions and a new treatment of theoretical uncertainties.
-In sections \ref{sec:lowKs} and \ref{sec:Ksga}, we have given updated Standard Model predictions for $B\to K^*\mu^+\mu^-$ and $B\to K^*\gamma$ observables, taking into account LCSR calculations of several hadronic effects beyond form factors and a conservative estimate of the uncertainties due to missing hadronic effects, notably contributions from charm quarks.
+In sections \ref{sec:lowKs} and \ref{sec:Ksga}, we have given updated Standard Model predictions for $B\to K^*\mu^+\mu^-$ and $B\to K^*\gamma$ observables, taking into account LCSR calculations of several hadronic effects beyond FFs and an estimate of the uncertainties due to missing hadronic effects, notably contributions from charm quarks.
+Potentially relevant long-distance effects which have not been fully computed are the complete $ {\cal O}(\alpha_s)$ charm loops effects in one single framework as well as weak annihilation at $ {\cal O}(\alpha_s)$.
+The latter could be sizeable since the chiral suppression might be relieved for radiative corrections.
 Likewise, in section~\ref{sec:lowphi} we have given predictions for $B_s\to\phi \mu^+\mu^-$ observables, showing (in appendix~\ref{app:ADeltaGamma}) that the effect of the finite $B_s$-lifetime difference is negligible in the Standard Model.
 Our predictions are particularly relevant in view of several apparent tensions between Standard Model expectations and experimental measurements observed recently.
 A crucial question to address in the near future will be whether these tensions are due to underestimated hadronic effects or physics beyond the Standard Model.
-Our improved form factor predictions can play an important role in answering this question.
+Our improved FF predictions can play an important role in answering this question.